The spellbinding world of Singapore Art Week

 The fifth Singapore Art Week, which this year runs through January 22, has expanded to include not just established art institutions and organizations, but also smaller, independent galleries.

-Emi Eu is director of Singapore Tyler Print Institute (STPI), which is known for its experimental work with print and paper techniques, and artist residency program which has hosted artists from Korea (Do Ho Suh), China (Sun Xun) and Indonesia (Heri Dono).
+Emi Eu is director of STPI -- Creative Workshop & Gallery, which is known for its experimental work with print and paper techniques, and artist residency program which has hosted artists from Korea (Do Ho Suh), China (Sun Xun) and Indonesia (Heri Dono).

 Above is her take on some of Art Week's best offerings.